CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 <br>

 ### **1.** SSH Into the Launch Pad EC2 Instance
-You will need a copy of the 'AppD-Kickstarter-AWS.pem' file in order to SSH into your Launch Pad EC2 instance.
+You will need a copy of the `AppD-Cloud-Kickstart-AWS.pem` file in order to SSH into your Launch Pad EC2 instance.

-You can obtain a copy of the 'AppD-Kickstarter-AWS.pem' file from your lab instructor.
+You can obtain a copy of the `AppD-Cloud-Kickstart-AWS.pem` file from your lab instructor.

-If you can't get a copy of the 'AppD-Kickstarter-AWS.pem' file, you will need to do the following:
+If you can't get a copy of the `AppD-Cloud-Kickstart-AWS.pem` file, you will need to do the following:

 - Create your own key pair in the AWS EC2 console
 - Launch an instance of the Launch Pad EC2 that uses your key pair